Searchplex is presenting at Berlin Buzzwords 2026. Meet us there.

 Our role in the stack

-Searchplex sits between your data and your agents.
-We design and build retrieval systems that can serve multiple consumers at once — people searching directly, applications retrieving context, and AI systems calling retrieval as a tool inside workflows.
+Searchplex sits between your data and the systems that consume it.
+We design and build retrieval that can serve multiple consumers at once — people searching directly, applications retrieving context, and agentic AI calling retrieval as a tool inside workflows.
 The same retrieval foundation powers all three without fragmenting into separate stacks.

-This is where Searchplex is strongest: designing the dependable information layer underneath AI systems that need to work in production — whether that runs on Vespa.ai or newer retrieval infrastructure designed for agent-driven systems.
+This is where Searchplex is strongest: designing the dependable information layer underneath production AI — whether that runs on Vespa.ai or newer retrieval infrastructure built for multi-step workloads.

 Start here